sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

 Example
 ~~~~~~~

-In the meantime, it’s probably worth showing you an example of what happens to
+In the meantime, it is probably worth showing you an example of what happens to
 the QQ plot and the Shapiro-Wilk test when the data turn out to be non-normal.
-For that, let’s look at the distribution of our AFL winning margins variable
+For that, let us look at the distribution of our AFL winning margins variable
 (``afl.margins`` from the |aflsmall_margins|_ data set), which if you remember
-back to th chapter on :doc:`../Ch04/Ch04_Descriptives` didn’t look like they
+back to th chapter on :doc:`../Ch04/Ch04_Descriptives` did not look like they
 came from a normal distribution at all.
-Here’s what happens to the QQ plot:
+Here is what happens to the QQ plot:

 .. ----------------------------------------------------------------------------